 Parking/Drop-off & Pick-up

-- Drop-off and Pick-up will take place in either the North or South Lot and students will enter the building at Door #9 or Door #53 (And Door #43 starting November 9th).
+- Drop-Off and Pick-up will take place in the following locations: Front Circle, North, Northeast or South Lot.
+Students should enter the building at Door #3, Door #9, Door #43 or Door #53.

 - Maine Township HSD207 was informed on Aug.
 4 that PACE will NOT be running specific school routes indefinitely.
 This means there are limited routes for students that will pass by or close to our schools.
 Those routes are posted on the District 207 website at: https://maine207.org/transportation/.
 All individuals on a bus must wear a face covering, no more than 15 individuals will be on a bus at one time, and social distancing will be maintained to the greatest extent possible.